augustss/verse-semantics/Book/docs/01_expressions.md

 ### Logical Operations

 Logical operators combine boolean values with short-circuit evaluation.
+Their result is either success or failure.
 Verse uses keyword operators (`and`, `or`, `not`) rather than symbols, improving readability:

 <!--NoCompile-->
 ```verse